sinanazem/machine-learning-projects/README.md

 The linear regression model finds the best line, which predicts the value of y according to the provided value of x.
 To get the best line, it finds the most suitable values for 1 and 2.
 1 is the intercept, and 2 is the coefficient of x.
 When we find the best values for 1 and 2, we find the best line for your linear regression as well.

-Now that we’ve discussed the basic concepts of linear regression, we can move onto our linear regression project ideas.